 The YVR Art Foundation was founded in 1993 by the Vancouver Airport Authority to foster the development of BC First Nations art and artists.
 The First Nations of British Columbia have intricate artistic traditions that have been part of their fabric of life for millennia.
 In the last sixty years, dozens of outstanding artists have kept that tradition not only alive, but thriving and developing.
 Today, BC First Nations artists such as Bill Reid, Beau Dick, Susan Point, James Hart, Joe David, Dempsey Bob, and Robert Davidson are among BC's most accomplished artists.

 The YVRAF is proud to work with the heirs of these rich traditions, to do its part in helping these traditions flourish and to contribute to the success of a new generation of BC First Nations artists.

-The YVRAF Scholarship and Awards have enabled young artists to study in such places as the Kitanmax School of Northwest Coast Art in Hazelton, the Freda Diesing School of Northwest Coast Art, the University of BC, Simon Fraser University, and Emily Carr University of Art & Design.
+The YVRAF Scholarship and Awards have enabled artists to study places such as the Kitanmax School of Northwest Coast Art in Hazelton, the Freda Diesing School of Northwest Coast Art, the University of BC, Simon Fraser University, and Emily Carr University of Art & Design.
 In addition, scholarship and award recipients have worked with artist mentors such as Dempsey Bob, Reg Davidson, James Hart and Christian White.

 To contact the Foundation, call 604-276-6261 or email us.